-Are you looking for a one-pot, set-it-and-forget-it option for making cannabutter and other oil infusions?
-This easy, quick, and efficient method using the Instant Pot will significantly decrease the smell while leaving you with a fully decarbed and infused final product.
-Learn how to simplify the process with this helpful guide today.
+Are you looking for a one-pot, set-it-and-forget-it option for making cannabutter and other infusions at home?
+Look no further than this easy, quick, and efficient method of using an Instant Pot or pressure cooker!
+Plus, it can significantly decrease the smell while leaving you with a fully finished final product.
+Let me help you discover how to simplify the process with this helpful guide.

-- An easy method to decarb and infuse cannabutter OR infused oil
+• The best method to decarb and infuse butter oil

-- Significantly decreases the order associated with the process
+• How this method can decrease the order associated with the infusion process

 Why You Will Love This Recipe

-It's no secret that I love using the crockpot for cannabutter and other infusions.
+It’s no secret that I love using the crockpot for making cannabutter and other infusions, but it can be a lengthy process that leaves me in the kitchen for hours.

-But when I learned you could kill two birds with one stone by using the Instant Pot to decarb AND infuse butter or oil - I was hooked.
+So, when I learned you could kill two birds with one stone by using the Instant Pot to decarb and infuse, I created this easy step-by-step to help you learn this method, too.

-Not only is this process so simple, but it also significantly decreases the odor associated with the decarboxylation process.
+Not only is this process so simple, but as an added BONUS, it can also significantly decrease the odor associated with the decarboxylation process.

-Then, add your oil of choice, set the slow cooker option, and get back to work (or relaxing!).
+Once that is done, open up and add your oil of choice to the mason jar.
+Set the slow cooker option, and get back to work or even just relaxing.

-- Cannabis flowers: Use your desired amount of cannabis, ranging from 3.5 grams to 1 ounce.
+• Dried cannabis buds, trim, sugar leaves or kief: Use your desired amount of cannabis, ranging from 3.5 grams to 1 ounce.
 Check out the flower-to-oil ratio guide if you need help deciding how much to use.
-Next, select your preference for THC, CBD, or CBG-dominant flowers.
-You can purchase from your local dispensary or my online shop here.
+Next, select your preference for THCCBD, or CBG dominant flowers.
+You can purchase from my online shop.

 Depending on the flower you use, with this method, you can create:

-- Butter or ghee: Unsalted butter, clarified butter, and ghee all work great in this recipe.
+• Butter or ghee: Unsalted butter, clarified butter, and ghee all work great in this recipe.
 However, clarified butter and ghee are preferred by many because it eliminates a final step at the end.
 Regular butter will cause separation.
+Not sure how many sticks of butter to use?
+Start with this flower-to-oil ratio guide to help you predict the dose of your own cannabutter.

 Depending on the oil you use, with this method, you can create: